IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 other variables as well: the new machine appeared attractive because it would reduce the number of irrelevant variables stored in environments).

-In James' origianl proposal, closures were to be replaced with a new kind of "value":
+In James' original proposal, closures were to be replaced with a new kind of "value":

 ```